-Non-Employee Director Compensation

-The table below provides information regarding the total compensation of the non-employee members of our board of directors who served on our board of directors during fiscal 2019.
+Non-Employee Director Compensation The table below provides information regarding the total compensation of the non-employee members of our board of directors who served on our board of directors during fiscal 2019.
 Mr. Foley, our only employee director, received no compensation for his service as a director in fiscal 2019.
 Other than as set forth in the table and described more fully below, during fiscal 2019, we did not pay any fees to, make any equity awards or non-equity awards to, or pay any other compensation to the non-employee members of our board of directors.

-Option

-Awards
+Option Awards

 Name (\$)(1)(2) Total (\$)

 Erik Blachford \$ 2,594,800 \$2,594,800

 Karen Boone 3,892,200 3,892,200

-Jon Callaghan
+Jon Callaghan -

 Howard Draft 2,594,800 2,594,800

-Lee Fixel
+Lee Fixel -

 Jay Hoag

 Pamela Thomas-Graham 2,594,800 2,594,800

-Mr. Fixel resigned from our board of directors in August 2019.
+-Mr. Fixel resigned from our board of directors in August 2019.

-(1) The amounts reported in the Option Awards column represent the grant date fair value of the stock options granted to our non-employee directors during fiscal 2019 as computed in accordance with FASB Accounting Standards Codification Topic 718.
-The assumptions used in calculating the grant date fair value of the stock options reported in the Option Awards column are set forth in Note 13 of the notes to our consolidated financial statements included elsewhere in this prospectus.
+- The amounts reported in the Option Awards column represent the grant date fair value of the stock options granted to our non-employee directors during fiscal 2019 as computed in accordance with FASB Accounting Standards Codification Topic 718.
+The assumptions used in calculating the grant date fair value of the stock options reported in the Option Awards column are set oft in Note 13 of the notes to our consolidated financial statements included deswhere in this prospectus.
 Note that the amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by our non-employee directors from the stock options.

-The following lable sets forth information on stock options granulated to non-employee directors a dual region of the aggregate number of shares of our Class B common stock underlying outstanding stock options held by our non-employee directors as of June 30, 2019, and the aggregate number of shares of our Class B common stock underlying outstanding unvested stock options held by our non-employee directors as of June 30, 2019.
+(1) - uses suck options and up to one correspond to the actual economic value that may be received by our incrementary previous and the sets forth information on stock options.
+The following table sets forth information on stock options granted to non-employee directors adviring fiscal 2019, the aggregate number of shares of our Class B common stock underlying outstanding stock options held by our non-employee directors as of June 30, 2019, and the aggregate number of shares of our Class B common stock underlying outstanding unvested stock options held by our non-employee directors as of June 30, 2019.
+(2)

-Name Number of Shares Underlying Stock Options Granted in Fiscal 2019 Number of Shares Underlying Stock Options Held at Fiscal Year End Underlying Unvested Stock Options Held at Fiscal Year End
+Name Number of Shares Underlying Stock Options Granted in Fiscal 2019 Number of Shares Underlying Stock Options Held at Fiscal Year End Number of Shares Underlying Unvested Stock Options Held at Fiscal Year End

 Erik Blachford 400,000(1) 1,340,000(2) 562,083

 Karen Boone 600,000(3) 600,000(3) 537,500

 Jon Callaghan

 Howard Draft 400,000(1) 582,919(4) 582,917

 Lee Fixel

 Jay Hoag

 Pamela Thomas-Graham 400,000(1) 600,000(5) 495,833